AdrianWR/ft_ping/README.md

 ## Compilation

-This project requires GNU Make and GCC (or Clang) to compile.
-To compile, run `make` or `make all` from the root of the repository.
+This project requires GNU Make and `clang` to compile.
+Using C99 won't compile the binary, as we are using some new netowrk functions to provide the DNS resolution (namely `getaddrinfo`).
+To compile, run `make` or `make all` from the repository root directory.

 ```
 git clone